Serving in Christ’s Name Near and Far

 Salem Covenant Church supports the ministry of Alaska Christian College whose mission is to educate and empower native Alaskans.
 Despite the challenges of low graduation rates, high suicide and alcoholism rates that predominately surround this population, ACC has had incredible success in bringing hope to students through education that is grounded in the Gospel.

 Salem brought another to help with campus building and maintenance projects during the week of August 4-11, 2018.
 Team members learned more about Alaskan culture and lives of natives by spending time on campus with ACC students and hearing staff and student testimonies.
 Salem is blessed by this partnership with ACC and the ability to support ACC’s efforts in providing a faith-based education to more Alaskan natives.

 For the fifth consecutive summer, Salem Covenant Church took a team of 10 members to The Czech Republic to help facilitate an English Camp.
 A typical day consisted of studying the English language in a variety of fun ways and reading Jesus’ parables from an English Bible.

 The partner church there is very encouraged by the number of participants that attend this camp, as engaging in church activities in this particularly secular culture has been very limited otherwise.

-A quick look at our Service Ministry bulletin board reveals many examples of how we link people to meaningful service in the area.
+Salem’s Community Service Ministry team aims to link our members to meaningful service in the area.
 Feed My Starving Children, the First Covenant Church (Mpls.)
 Homeless Shelter, the Fridley Manna Market, and various initiatives through the local Social Concerns Network all see active involvement by folks from the Salem community.
 The Service Ministry Team can help you find a place to put your talents and gifts to work nearby, alongside ministry partners who know the area and are in it for the long haul.
 If you have interest in learning more about the following Salem- supported service opportunities, please contact our Outreach Director, Shelli Streeper.